sergeynordicresults/sergeynordicresults.github.io/china.md

  <img alt="Boy-twerking" src="https://github.com/srghma/srghma.github.io/assets/7573215/c30840e1-19e9-4e69-bc6c-6a7896603e3f" width="400px">

+  Come on, guys:
+  1. on one hand - yes, doing trans-operations on people before 21 years (for example) is a crippling.
+  2. But after 21 year - who cares?
+You cannot sleep, knowing that two grown up man fuck each other in the ass?
+Because these two gay people CANNOT LIVE WITHOUT THEIR LOVE!
+They cannot import their creativity into society! (but You - can live with this knowledge)
+  3. Even if being non-binary is a mental ilness - its not like the pedofilia (mental illness, people that have it should want to be reprogrammed, I think)

+  ______

   Arestovich: all problems are because of "disciplinary societies":

   - "believing that people require control outside, because there are more evil inside of people, than good"